 Every year the Max Planck Institute for the Study of Societies (MPIfG) in Cologne invites a leading scholar in political economy or economic sociology to spend three to six months in residence at the Institute.
 As a rule, tenure starts in October.
-Scholars are selected by the directors of the MPIfG on the basis of an established record of excellence as well as a current research project in an area close to the core interests of researchers at the Institute.
+This will be handled flexibly.
+Scholars are selected by the director of the MPIfG on the basis of an established record of excellence as well as a current research project in an area close to the core interests of researchers at the Institute.
 Both nominations and direct applications are possible.

 Scholars in Residence are paid a stipend of up to 6,000 euros per month.
-If on a paid sabbatical the Scholar in Residence receives a stipend of 2,500 euros per month to cover his or her local costs and travel.
+If the Scholar in Residence is on a paid sabbatical, he or she receives a stipend of 2,500 euros per month to cover local costs and travel.
 The Scholar in Residence will have an office at the Institute and enjoy the full range of MPIfG support services.
 Scholars are expected to give a series of three lectures on a subject of their choice, and generally to participate in the intellectual life of the Institute.

 Nominations and applications for the Scholar in Residence fellowship are to be sent to the MPIfG's Managing Director, Prof. Jens Beckert, at